DMM TOC > 200 Commercial Mail Letters, Cards, Flats and Parcels > 210 Priority Mail Express|

 a.
 Customers who use a USPS Corporate Account (USPSCA), including federal agency accounts.

-Commercial Plus pricing is available to customers whose cumulative account volume exceeds 5,000 pieces in the previous four quarters or who have a customer commitment agreement with USPS (see 1.4.2) and who are:
+Commercial Plus pricing is available to customers whose cumulative account volume exceeds 5,000 pieces in the previous four quarters and who have a customer commitment agreement with USPS (see 1.4.2) and who are:

 b.
 Registered end-users of USPS-approved PC Postage products when using a qualifying shipping label managed by the PC Postage system used.